Shell4026/ShellProtector/README.md

 Shaders and Materials are copied, so the original is not affected.

 Only the MainTexture is encrypted, so if you use the same texture elsewhere in the Material as the MainTexture, it will automatically be removed for security purposes.
 Fill in the gaps with the appropriate texture.

+The exception to this is when the Rimlight texture and Outline texture are the same texture as the MainTexture, they use the same encrypted texture as the MainTexture.

 ## Is there any performance impact?
 It takes up a little more memory than the original.
 It's about 1mb larger for a 2K DXT1 image.